softalaproject/fridge_manager/README.md

 # Softalaproject repo for automated fridge management app
-The application is containerized with Docker and can be run with Vagrant.
+The application is containerized with Docker.

 The build is done with Django and Node.

-For now we use an SQLite database
+Project uses SQLite for the database.

 ## SW requirements:
-Git bash (if you're using Windows): https://gitforwindows.org/ Docker or python.
+Git bash (if you're using Windows): https://gitforwindows.org/

+Docker or Python3.

 ## Start server: